Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/TESTING.md

 ![PROFILE](readme/images/profilehtml.jpg)

 However it is worth noting when checking all HTML pages one by one as they are coded.
 It gives off a lot of warnings and errors.
 This is due to the templating language used from django.
+The major errors it gives are that all urls have a invalid syntax and that the html doctype is missing from the top of the page.

 ## CSS